7th January 2014

 Jurisprudence on sexual offences proposals to close the gaps for the prosecution of rape in Sudan

-This report complements Equality Now and partner advocacy in Sudan aimed at getting clarity and guidance in the law to address discriminatory legislation on rape and sexual violence, particularly provisions of the 1991 Sudanese Criminal Code (section 149) which are resulting in women and girls being re-victimized and punished for crimes committed against them.
+This report complements Equality Now and partner advocacy in Sudan aimed at getting clarity and guidance in the law to address discriminatory legislation on rape and sexual violence, particularly provisions of the 1991 Sudanese Criminal Code (section 149), which result in re-victimised women and girls being re-victimised and punished for crimes committed against them.

 Note: In April 2015, the Sudanese government amended its Criminal Code.
-Article 149 now includes a rape definition meeting international standards, and Article 151 now includes a new element criminalizing sexual harassment.
+Article 149 now includes a rape definition meeting international standards, and Article 151 now includes a new element criminalising sexual harassment.

 Explore more resources